AntonC9018/Dungeon-Hopper/world/README.md

 The action execution process is pretty convoluted.
 Let's break it down into components to clarify how it works.

+## Prerequisites for becoming an `Acting`

+`Acting` is a decorator for entities.
+Entities decorated with `Acting` have the function `executeAction()` actually doing something interesting, instead of just setting `Acting.didAction` to `true`.

+The `Acting` decorator can be applied to both player and non-player entities.
+Once done, though, you'll still have to provide the algorithm for action, that is, put an `Algo` handler into the new `action` chain received from the `Acting` decorator.

 ## Structure

 Each `Acting NonPlayerReal` (`Acting` is a decorator) has a set of fields that reflect the action execution state: